sharifmrahat/location-weather-info/README.md

 import LocationWeatherInfo from 'location-weather-info'
 ```

 **Step-2:** Declare the constructor and pass your API KEY.
 Your can get your API_KEY from [Open Weather Map](https://home.openweathermap.org/api_keys).
 You must login to get your secret key.
-It is highly recommended to store your secret key into .env file.

 ```js
 const weather = new LocationWeatherInfo(API_KEY);